 Bruges is a small town.
 Players of both sides mix socially, and the local football community is pleasingly tight-knit and friendly.
 Locals are equally welcoming, no mean feat considering how their little gem of a town is simply mobbed by tourists day after day.
 As long as the visitor doesn’t make the mistake of trying to speak French, they’ll be fine.

-The Bruges Tourist Office has a room-booking service.
-Hotels abound in this tourist-friendly town.
 Convenient for the Jan Breydelstadion, the three-star Hostellerie Pannenhuis is a lovely, rustic, stand-alone house and garden, with a restaurant, halfway between the station and the stadium.

 As you approach the city centre from the station, on your left the mid-range Hotel Albert I is convenient and comfortable while alongside, the Spanish chain NH Brugge fills a 17th-century monastery with 149 smart guestrooms.
 Late Sunday check-out offered with direct booking.

 Towards focal ’t Zand on Vrijdagmarkt, the four-star Parkhotel provides a relaxing stay, breakfast served in the Greenery and parking below ground.

 Across’t Zand, a lovely little place tucked away round the corner is convivial, 37-room ’t Putje while the Hotel Portinari has a range of rooms in the luxury boutique category.
 Alongside, the three-star lace hotel features the Brasserie Leffe.